The-Cooler-King/practice/linked-list/README.md

 ## Overview

-This module implements a singly linked list in Python from scratch, designed for educational use and algorithm practice.
-It includes two core classes:
+This module implements a custom singly linked list in Python with an optional index map for O(1) lookups—blending a simple data structure behavior with enhanced performance.
+It was built from scratch for educational purposes, hands-on algorithm practice, and clean code design.

-- `Node`: Represents a single element in the list, containing a value and a reference to the next node.
+- `Node`: Represents a single element in the list, containing a value and a pointer to the next node.
-- `LinkedList`: Provides a collection of nodes and various methods for working with them (e.g., prepend, pop, reverse, detect cycle, find middle).
+- `LinkedList`: Manages a collection of nodes and exposes methods for manipulating and analyzing.

 ---